Auth and API Keys

 VEGA_AUTH_PROVIDER=cognitois set in the API task definition. - Confirm the three Cognito env vars (

-REGION,USER_POOL_ID,APP_CLIENT_ID) are correct. - The Cognito JWKS endpoint must be reachable from the API container.
-Check that outbound HTTPS is allowed from the API security group.
+REGION,USER_POOL_ID,APP_CLIENT_ID) match the deployed Cognito pool. - The Cognito JWKS endpoint must be reachable from the API container — check that outbound HTTPS is allowed from the API security group.

 403 forbidden

-The user is authenticated but lacks the required group.
+The user is authenticated but lacks the required role.
 Check the user's Cognito group membership in the AWS Cognito console.
+Groups should be root, operator, or user.

 Login works locally but not in AWS